gtmassey/quarter/README.md

 $current = Quarter::current();
 //return the dates for the current quarter, regardless of calendar or fiscal dates.
 ```

-Note that if you try to use the `fiscal()` method on the `current()` method, it will not throw an exception, but it will return quarter dates six months ahead.
-This is because `Quarter::first()` assumes January 1st for the start date, and `Quarter::first()->fiscal()` adds six months to achieve the July 1 start date.

-This can lead to some unexpected results.
-If you wish to calculate the current fiscal quarter, you can simply use `current()` to get the current quarter's start and end dates, and then you can use the `next()` and `previous()` methods to traverse throughout the quarters.

 ### Laravel Note: